Bibliomaniac in Alberta: Ex Libris Christopher Gordon-Craig

 Advance Order Form

 The printed form mentions the Canadian ‘Special Deluxe Edition’; what I refer to as the Clowes Methuen.
-It's not entirely clear if this is a later marrying of book with (closely associated) ephemera.
+It is not entirely clear if this is a later marrying of book with (closely associated) ephemera.
 This copy also has two inscriptions from a previous owner.

 Inscriptions to front endpaper